Bangsamoro Organic Law: 17th Congress

-The passage of BBL was not initially set to be tackled by the 17th Congress.
-After being pushed by President Rodrigo Duterte, the Congress began reading BBL for the first time in the House of Representatives (as House Bill No. 6475) and the Senate (as Senate Bill No. 1717) on October 3, 2017, and February 28, 2018, respectively.
-BBL passed the second and third readings in both the House and the Senate on May 30 and 31, 2018.
+The passage of BL was not initially set to be tackled by the 17th Congress.
+After being pushed by President Rodrigo Duterte, the Congress began reading BL for the first time in the House of Representatives (as House Bill No. 6475) and the Senate (as Senate Bill No. 1717) on October 3, 2017, and February 28, 2018, respectively.
+BL passed the second and third readings in both the House and the Senate on May 30 and 31, 2018.

 Both bills were supposed to be enacted before the third State of the Nation Address (SONA) by President Duterte, with the Senate ratified the bicameral conference committee report on the morning of July 23, 2018, but the House, under the speakership of Pantaleon Alvarez, failed to ratify the bicameral conference committee report before SONA.
 While the Palace was dismayed by the delayed ratification of the report by the House, Alvarez was ousted from the Speaker's seat and replaced by former President Gloria Macapagal-Arroyo.
 As promised by Arroyo once she took the Speaker's seat, the report was ratified on July 24, 2018, paving the way for both Bills of the House and the Senate to be transmitted to the President for enactment.

 President Duterte signed the Bangsamoro Organic Law on July 26, 2018, after asking for 48 hours during his SONA to review the bill.
-The passing of BBL will set a precedent for federalism as pushed by the administration.
+The passing of BL will set a precedent for federalism as pushed by the administration.